Do You Need to 100% Glue Down the Turf In Your Indoor Facility or Batting Cage?

 So before gluing your turf down 100%, consider the ramifications of gluing a material in such a large space.
 At minimum, you can start out by simply loose laying the turf, you can always add more glue later if you need to.

-If you have any more questions on turf installation or the best way to secure your turf, reach out to an ATXTurf Rep at 866.428.2809
+If you have any more questions on indoor turf installation or the best way to secure your turf, reach out to an ATXTurf Rep at 866.428.2809